protonemedia/laravel-single-session/README.md

 This package prevents a User from being logged in more than once.
 It destroys the previous session when a User logs in and thereby allowing only one session per user.

+It assumes you use Laravel's [Authentication Quickstart](https://laravel.com/docs/5.5/authentication#authentication-quickstart) which fires an ```Illuminate\Auth\Events\Login``` event once a User is successfully logged in.
+If you use another authentication mechanism, make sure this event gets fired at the right moment.

 ## Requirements
 * Laravel 5.5 only, PHP 7.0, 7.1 and 7.2 supported.
 * Support for [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).